2025–26 New Orleans Pelicans season

-The 2025–26 New Orleans Pelicans season is the 24th season of the New Orleans Pelicans franchise in the National Basketball Association (NBA).
-On November 15, 2025, Green was fired by the Pelicans after a 2-10 start of the season, and was replaced by associate coach James Borrego as the interim head coach.
+The 2025–26 New Orleans Pelicans season was the 24th season of the New Orleans Pelicans franchise in the National Basketball Association (NBA).
+On November 15, 2025, head coach Willie Green was fired by the Pelicans after a 1–12 start of the season, and was replaced by associate coach James Borrego as the interim head coach.

+On March 24, 2026, the Pelicans were eliminated from playoff contention for the second season in a row and third time in four seasons following their loss to the New York Knicks.
+The team finished 11th in the West with a 26–56 record, a five-game improvement over their previous season, ending with the same record as the Dallas Mavericks but clinching the tiebreaker due to a 3–1 season series win.